DZunke/panaly-codeowners/README.md

 | owners | **(Required)** A list of owners that should be searched for in the codeowners file.
 The results will be merged together and hand over to the metric option.                                                                                           |
 | type   | **(Optional)** can be `relative` or `absolute`.
 The paths will be given relative to the cwd path or absolute.
 In default the relative type is given.                                                                                                  |
 | write  | **(Optional)** can be `files` or `paths`.
 It defines which of the owned types will be given.
 In default the option is set to `both` and so everything will be given - beware, because all paths are parsed for their files - so the list can be long. |

+## Available Metrics

+**Unowned Directories**

+The directory count with the name `unowned_directories` gives an `Table` result with a listing of all unowned directories.
+Beware that the list can be very long.
+There are no options available.
+The CODEOWNER file from the plugin options is utilized.

 ## Known Problems